 Coefficient of performance = ratio of energy output and input.
 Further information can be found in the section “Frequently Asked Questions“.

-At the compressor displacement, the coolant is forced to condensate by increase of the pressure.
+At the compressor displacement, the coolant is forced to condensate by the increase of pressure.
 Condensation of coolant vapors accompanied by heat release occurs in the condensator.
-Such heat can subsequently be used for example for heating (low-temperature heat, temperature around 50°C).The expansion valve located in front of the evaporator releases the pressure in the compressor suction circuit, ensures the injection of the coolant into the evaporator in which the coolant evaporates even at a relatively low temperature, thereby removing the heat from the surrounding (cooling the surrounding area).
-We use this part of the compressor circuit for cooling we take the heat from the places where it is undesirabe or from where it has to be “moved” elsewhere through it.
+Such heat can subsequently be used for example for heating (low-temperature heat, temperature around 50°C).The expansion valve located in front of the evaporator releases the pressure in the compressor suction circuit and ensures the injection of the coolant into the evaporator in which the coolant evaporates even at a relatively low temperature, thereby removing the heat from the surrounding (cooling the surrounding area).
+We use this part of the compressor circuit for cooling we take the heat from the places where it is undesirabe or from where it must be “moved” elsewhere.

-When designing the TEDOM Polo 100 gas heat pump we came out of years of development, production and operation of CHP units.
-Owing to this fact, the servicing and maintenance of the engine part of a gas heat pump is similar to that of the TEDOM CHP units.
+The designing of the TEDOM Polo 100 gas heat pump was based on years of development, production and operation of CHP units.
+Due to this fact, the servicing and maintenance of the engine part of a gas heat pump is similar to that of the TEDOM CHP units.

 The compressor part in which the coolant circulates, was engineered directly by a producer of heat pumps and its maintenance is not much different from the maintenance of conventional heat pumps.